jinghao/jinghao.github.com/_posts/2007-10-07-torture-in-america-never.md

 created: 1191796369
 categories: []
 ---
-According to our beloved President, <a href="http://www.nytimes.com/2007/10/06/us/nationalspecial3/06interrogate.html" target="_blank">"This government does not torture people,"</a> because he "put this program in place ... to better protect the American people."
+According to our beloved President, ["This government does not torture people,"](http://www.nytimes.com/2007/10/06/us/nationalspecial3/06interrogate.html) because he "put this program in place ... to better protect the American people."

 Obviously, someone forgot his favorite bureaucracy (the C.I.A.), for which the Justice Department gave authorization "to barrage terror suspects with a combination of painful physical and psychological tactics, including head-slapping, simulated drowning and frigid temperatures."
 For once, Senator Charles E. Schumer gave an intelligent response to all the shenanigans; he notes that "when the president says the Justice Department says it’s O.K., he means Alberto Gonzales said it was O.K."